trentm/node-luggite/README.md

       move to Go or Rust for speed/distribution.
 - Support embedding (e.g. in etel).
 Single file is helpful.
 Doc section mentioning hopefully only single dep.
-- What to support formatting (a la pino `formatters.*`) for other output formats?
+- What to support formatting (a la pino `formatters.`) for other output formats?
   E.g. could this have canned for pino, bunyan, ecs-logging, otel-ish?
 - Exporting a `NoopLogger` useful?
 Or use `enabled` field a la pino?
 - Import 'redact' from pino.
 That seems useful.
 Should that live on a raw stream, however?
 - otel suggested mappings?
 Not sure if useful, because cannot impact Resource attributes in Logs Bridge API.
-- levels: pino adds "silent". elastic APM has "off".
-- types
 - All 're-evals' from above.
 - Clarify why this exists and not just use pino.
 If I can't, then drop this.
 - perf: Incorporate into pino benchmarks.
 Do I do the pre-serialized bindings